Batchelor Airfield: History

 Many Americans traded food items for native souvenirs and learned the curious pidgin English that flavoured the aboriginal dialect.
 They also swapped cigarettes for fresh fruit and wild yams to improve their lacklustre diet, but few Americans could tolerate the flesh of the lizards, snakes, fish and flying foxbats that their native hosts considered delicacies.
 Some learned of the shotguns supplied to their armament section and requisitioned these for bird hunting to enhance their meals.
 VIPs were sometimes surprised by a full course roast duck banquet, made possible by various marksmen.
 Life was not always completely mysterious to the newcomer Americans.
 The contesting Aussies shared a genuine camaraderie with their common love of sport.
 American baseball diamonds were scraped in the sand at every unit location and the Aussie sportsmen even went so far as to contest them at their own game.

 Most operational units in early 1945 had moved further north whereby administrative units occupied the field until January 1946 when the military use of the airfield ended.
-Today there are some hangars used by the flying club, and some aircraft parking aprons.
-The main NW-SE runway is in good repair, and what appears to be a remnant of a parallel taxiway is visible in aerial photographs.
-The original E-W runway is gone although traces of it can be seen on aerial photos.
-Some wartime taxiways and hardstands remain to the south, along with the remnants of Gould airstrip, all of which are in a poor state of repair.
-The roads of the wartime containment area exist, now being the streets of the town, although none of the wartime buildings, or facilities have survived.